 ALL uses the Standard formula to calculate its Solvency Capital Requirements.
 The SCR is the combination of the (net) Basic SCR, the loss-absorbing capacity of Deferred Taxes and the operational risk.
 The BSCR, in turn, is the combination of six risk modules14, corrected by the diversification effects between the risk modules and the loss absorbing capacity of technical provisions (LAC of TP).
 For more detail regarding the specific risks, please refer to chapter C concerning the risk profile.
-The standard formula is set-up in a way that each risk module is calculated on a 99.5 percentile loss (i.e. resulting from a 1 in 200 year worst-case event).
-Table 4 provides an overview of these components for ALL in 4Q 2018.
+The standard formula is set-up in a way that each risk module is calculated on a 99.5 percentile loss (i.e. resulting from a 1 in 200 year worstcase event).
+Table 4 provides an overview of these components for ALL in 4Q 2019.
+The six risk modules are market risk, counterparty default risk, life underwriting risk, non-life underwriting risk, health risk and intangible risk.
+Note that the risk module regarding intangible risk is not relevant for ALL and thus is not used for calculating the SCR.
+Moreover, due to the nature of ALL's business, no Health and Non-Life Underwriting risk is present.

-14 Note that Az BNL does not use undertaking-specific parameters for any risk module.
+14 Note that Az BNL does not use undertakingspecific parameters for any risk module.
 Simplified calculations are used for the assessment of reinsurance exposure in the counterparty default risk module (materiality of this exposure is limited).